zephyo/Newroots/README.md

 6) analyze text and speech for signs of alzheimers (e.g. smaller vocabulary in texting) (physical health)
 7) anonymous place to share feelings and get support; exclusive group so no meanies (see past cs147 proj http://tinyurl.com/hdydwey) (mental health)

+narrow down by:
+- scope
+- potential to win
+- desire to finish